Alevhovic/SuperSimon/README.md

 # This open source project

 You can use it, release and do modifications.
-BUT YOU CANNOT SELL IT / ASK SOMETHING LIKE BITCOIN FOR A TRADE.
+BUT YOU CANNOT SELL IT / ASK SOMETHING LIKE BITCOIN FOR A TRADE (GFY if you do something like this).